cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/ios-app-without-mac.md

 [ dn ]
 C = DE
 O = $ORGNAME
-OU = 8467KY9FLZ
+OU = 8467KY9FLZ # look at right top at https://developer.apple.com/account/resources/certificates/list
-CN = iPhone Developer: $ORGNAME (7SG65UBH4A)
+CN = iPhone Developer: $ORGNAME
 ```

-Remenber to replace `First` and `Last` to your first and last name respectively.
+Remember to replace `First` and `Last` to your first and last name respectively.

-The value to put for `OU` is what you see when you log-in to the [apple developer](https://developer.apple.com/account/resources/certificates/list)
+The value to put for `OU` is what you see when you log-in to the [Apple developer](https://developer.apple.com/account/resources/certificates/list)
 account and go to the `Certificates, Identifiers & Profiles` section.
 Look at the right top below your name.

 Then execute: